All posts

 NHS hospitals require evidence of immunity to several diseases before you can begin a clinical placement.
 The standard list is:

-• Measles, Mumps, and Rubella (two doses of MMR or evidence of immunity)
+• Measles, Mumps, and Rubella (two doses of MMR, or serology showing immunity)

-• Varicella (two doses or evidence of immunity)
+• Varicella (two doses, or serology showing immunity)

 You will be asked to produce these records before you arrive, and again at the trust's occupational health office on or near your start date.